Welcome to Essex No Dig

-Things are a Little better and we are managing best as we can health wise.
+Things are the same day to day basically and we are managing best as we can health wise too.

-Daylight hours outside are Longer but the longest day 21st June has past now.
+Daylight hours outside are getting Longer but the longest day 21st June seems far away.

-BREAKING NEWS - Lettuce crops poor 2025 4 times we planted out and all bolted..
-August now upon us an we have planted out more to try along with more beetroot.
+PAST NEWS - Lettuce crops poor in 2025 - 4 times we planted out and all bolted..
+August we planted out more to try, along with more beetroot & spring onions all multi sown by us.
+2025 we entered poor in our logs!

-October 19th is our time for planting some Garlic and forward planning.
-This yeear we are also going to plant some of our home save elephant garlic end of September as a trial.
+October 19th each year is our time for planting some Garlic and forward planning.
+October 2025 we also planted some of our home saved elephant garlic end of September as a trial for 2026 harvests.

 Maintance, new constructions and any repairs continue.

-This year we have left our polytunnel doors open Day & Night.
-Surprising results and we will continue this through the winter we are planning.
+2025 we left our polytunnel doors open Day & Night.
+Surprising results and we will continue this through the winter and future years ahead.

 We find you need a minimum of 16c overnight temperature for most seeds to germinate still and take indoors to start germination.